 7- White Throated Mountain Gem

 The sublime little hummingbird prefers the highlands of the Talamanca Mountains.
 It’s endemic to Costa Rica and Panama.
-A visit to Savegre Lodge will ensure a chance to see this pretty little bird.
+A visit to Hotel Savegre will ensure a chance to see this pretty little bird.

 8- White Necked Jacobin

 This splendid species features a bright Royal Blue head, and a pure white underbelly creating an almost hand painted look.
 At about 5 inches, it’s a rather large hummingbird.
 The Jacobin favors wet lowlands and foothills on both the Caribbean and Pacific sides of Costa Rica.